dadul96/ElasticCollisionSimulation/README.md

 * [Visual Studio 2019](https://visualstudio.microsoft.com/) - IDE used for programming
 * [SFML](https://www.sfml-dev.org/) - Library used for creating the GUI

+### Note
+The SFML-Library was build for Visual Studio 2019 and 32bit target systems.
+If you are using other versions of VS you might need to change the library in the dependencies-folder.

 ### Author
 **Daniel Duller** - [dadul96](https://github.com/dadul96)